-Attention therefore focused on CGRP monoclonal antibodies (MABs) and clinical trials consistently demonstrated significant reductions in frequency of migraines.
+Attention therefore focused on CGRP monoclonal antibodies and clinical trials consistently demonstrated significant reductions in migraine frequency.
 Four of these agents which specifically target CGRP or its receptor, Aimovig (erenumab), Ajovy (fremanezumab), Emgality (galcanezumab) and Vyepti (eptinezumab), have now been approved for migraine prevention.

-Despite initial disappointment with small molecule CGRP antagonists, further research has led to the development and approval of two agents, Nurtec ODT (rimegepant) and Ubrelvy (ubrogepant), for acute treatment of migraine, which have a reassuring safety profile.
+Despite initial disappointment with small molecule CGRP antagonists, further research has led to the development and approval of two agents with reassuring safety profiles, Nurtec ODT (rimegepant) and Ubrelvy (ubrogepant), for acute treatment of migraine.

-Some currently available anti-CGRP agents are being investigated in other indications, and other novel agents that target CGRP are in development.
+Some currently available anti-CGRP agents are being investigated in other indications.
+Additional novel agents that target CGRP are in development.

 Extensive clinical trials are ongoing to confirm the efficacy and evaluate the safety of these new treatments.